behavioral-ds/behavioral-ds.github.io/content/authors/pio-calderon/_index.md

   Prior to joining the Behavioral Data Science lab, I was a data scientist at the marketing AI startup Neuro Flash, where I helped brands optimize their marketing message and gain better insight on consumer understanding using a mix of NLP and image models.
 I also served as a data scientist and consultant at the fintech startup Ayannah, wherein I initiated efforts to leverage their transactional data (i.e. remittance  and airtime credits) to better understand the profile and usage patterns of their customer base.

   I usually spend my free time watching movies and playing long, story-driven Japanese RPGs.
 I'm also an avid traveler and love going on solo backpacking trips to explore new cultures.
 I'm constantly thinking about how I can applying data science tools to analyze popular media.
 When I have the time, I write about my travels and data experiments on my [blog](https://piocalderon.github.io/).

+  **Position at UTS:** Pio graduated from the UTS PhD program, with the Behavioral Data Science lab.

+  **Next position after UTS:** Pio took a position of Data Scientist @ Neuroflash.

 bio: I am a Ph.D. student at the University of Technology Sydney, supervised by Dr. Marian-Andrei Rizoiu.
 My research interests revolve around (1) modeling how information and influence bleed across different online platforms, and (2) how we can leverage these models in social media marketing.